Orange-OpenSource/casskop/documentation/description.md

 > Note: to have more information about this status field, you can check [CassandraCluster Status](#cassandracluster-status)

-So when we check pods, we are perfoming a Jolokia call to get a map of the cluster nodes IPs with their corresponding HostId.
+So when we check pods, we perform a Jolokia call to get a map of the cluster nodes IPs with their corresponding HostId.
 If a pod is failing with the constraints described above, we compare the hostId associated to the Pod's IP, and the hostId associated to the Pod name stored into the `CassandraNodeStatus` :